 With 350 km of coastline and a mountainous interior, Tenerife offers a variety of outdoor activities, water sports, beaches, and nightlife.
 The elevated landscapes and national parks make for scenic spots and hiking trails that are spread all across the island.

-In Southern Tenerife, you’ll find the most things to do around the resorts towns of Playas de Las Americas and Los Cristianos in Costa Adeje.
+In Southern Tenerife, you’ll find the most things to do around the resorts towns of Playa de Las Americas and Los Cristianos in Costa Adeje.
 While in the north, Puerto de la Cruz and Santa Cruz de Tenerife are also jammed packed with attractions and activities.

 The two-tiered landscape in Tenerife, with its mountains and sea-side cliffs overlooking the island’s beaches, allow for a motley of outdoorsy things to do.
 The popularity of Tenerife’s resort towns also ensures a never-ending supply of tours and excursions for holidaymakers to spend their money on.